 As church and faith groups play a significant role in Jamaica’s recovery, the loss of the building and parts of the adjacent school are a huge blow to the community, Rev O’Neil Bowen told the Guardian.

-I find that sad, and I hope that community gets help after the hurricane.
+I find that sad, and I hope this community gets some help to rebuild after the hurricane.
 Though I have a low opinion of the long-term efficacy of taxpayer-funded foreign aid, and think it is actively harmful when it encourages a dependency economy, if we must have it, let the money be spent on helping victims of natural disasters like this one.
 I think a lot of people feel the same way.

 But may God preserve Rev. Bowen from some of the people who want to help him.